angusmillar/Deprecated-Pyro/README.md

 **First FHIR query speed poor, later fast**

 When you then stop the server and restart it once again the first query will be slow, 2 to 3 minutes, but then all subsequent queries will be fast (200 - 300 ms). this is a common problem with Entity Framework (EF) as it loads the entire database model into memory on startup, once loaded it is fine.
 I need to do more work here to try and improve this first query speed.
-Such as: https://msdn.microsoft.com/en-us/magazine/jj883952.aspx
+Such as https://msdn.microsoft.com/en-us/magazine/jj883952.aspx

 **SMART on FHIR and Authentication**
 I am slowly progressing to an Authentication system for the server with key elements beginning to fall in place to finally implement.
 I now have a SMART parser and FHIR compartments.
 Need to start work on the OAuth component possibly using Identity server: https://www.nuget.org/packages/IdentityServer4/